My latest YA novel

 We buy this book every year.
 I love the photos, the trivia and just the general oddities.
 According to the review on Amazon, in this edition you can find out how much time you spend watching TV, playing video games, laughing, breathing and um, well farting.
 Who knew?

-I found LITTLE GALE GUMBO via The Debutante Ball site.
+And then I found the novel, LITTLE GALE GUMBO..
 The book promises savory intrigue and family secrets, spiced with Creole flavor.

 I just added pralines to my Amazon Wish List.